 It has also been branded by many as a ‘glorified Yahoo Answers’ – I’m not disputing that it runs on the same concept – it is, after all, a Q+A site.
 But the simple fact is, it’s better.
 It’s kinda like the movie The Social Network, where Quora is Facebook and all the other Q+A sites are whatever that site that the twins were working on, which no one cares about anymore (or ever).

 According to Penn Olson, the majority of the buzz about Quora is positive – Sysomos’s sentimental analysis showed 52% of conversations were positive, with only 13% negative.
 Not bad.

-Perhaps it is not the best site to ask the typical dribble you see on Yahoo Answers like why is a raven like a desk, or why did the chicken cross the road or even why women are like parking spaces (see right) – but more a space for people to find help about real, serious topics from real, serious thought leaders or experts.
+Perhaps it is not the best site to ask the typical dribble you see on Yahoo Answers, like why is a raven like a desk, or why the chicken crosses the road or even why women are like parking spaces (see right) – but more a space for people to find help about real, serious topics from real, serious thought leaders or experts.
 At least, that is what it feels like to me.